Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 category: guidelines
 ---

-# Accessible mixins for Web
+# Accessible mixins for web

-Within Backpack there are a number of SASS mixins available for use to enable content to be more accessible.
+Within Backpack there are a number of Sass mixins available for use to enable content to be more accessible.

 [`bpk-hidden`](https://backpack.github.io/sassdoc/#mixin-bpk-hidden)